The More the Meritage

 The name “Meritage” was originally intended to give the wines of California a little much-needed marketing moxie at just about the time that California wines were beginning to be gain international acceptance.
 Since the inception, winemakers in California, Australia, Israel, and Argentina have embraced the name, and wine makers all over the world craft some of their finest wines with the Meritage blend.

 The story of Meritage begins in the 1980’s.
-Wines from California had stunned the wine world at the Paris Tasting of 1976, and the eyes of the world had begun to be opened to the fact the some darn good wine was coming from the New World.
+Wines from California had stunned the wine world at the Paris Tasting of 1976, and the eyes of the world had begun to be opened to the fact that some darn good wine was coming from the New World.
 The American public had started to embrace wine, and wine lovers from Oregon to New Jersey were happily slurping the Cabernet Sauvignon, Merlot, and Sauvignon Blanc coming out of Napa and Sonoma.

-So here’s where the plot thickens: due to labeling laws set forth by the Bureau of Alcohol, Tobacco, and Firearms, wine from the U.S. must be at least 75% the named varietal grape in order to be labeled using the name of the grape, such as “Cabernet Sauvignon”.
-If a wine was not 75% one grape, it had to be called by a “made up” or proprietary name, or use the generic term “Table Wine.”
+Here is where the plot thickens: due to labeling laws set forth by the Trade and Tobacco Tax Bureau (TTB), wine from the U.S. must be at least 75% the named grape variety in order to be labeled using the name of the grape, such as Cabernet Sauvignon.
+If a wine did not contain this minimum amount of a single grape, it had to be labeled with a proprietary name or use the generic term Table Wine.

-This proved vexing for a very good reason: At the time, Americans equated generic wines or proprietary wines with bad, bad wine, which there was plenty of in those days.
-Many of the first wines out of California post-prohibition were “mystery blends” of grapes grown in the warm Central Valley, distributed in big, round bottles reminiscent of a bootlegger’s stash.
-These wines were labeled with generic names such as “Table Wine” or they sported proprietary names.
+This proved vexing for a very good reason—at the time, Americans equated generic wines or proprietary wines with poor-quality wine, and there was plenty of it to go around in those days.
+Many of the first wines out of California post-prohibition—mystery blends of grapes grown in the warm Central Valley—were distributed in big, round bottles reminiscent of a bootlegger’s stash.
+These wines were labeled with the generic Table Wine moniker or a proprietary name.
 Who can forget Gallo Hearty Burgundy, Carlo Rossi Paisano or Italian Swiss Colony Red Table Wine?
-The 75% rule was, and still is, the labeling law in the U.S. Thus, if a winemaker was making a top-flight blend in the style of the finest blended wines of Europe, no matter how expensive or delicious it may be, it had to be labeled like a jug wine.
+The 75% rule was—and still is—the labeling law in the U.S. Thus, if a winemaker was making a top-flight blend in the style of the finest blended wines of Europe, no matter how expensive or delicious it may be, it had to be labeled like a jug wine.

 The truth is that the ability to blend grape varieties gives a winemaker an added tool with which to create wines of complexity and balance.
-Some of the finest wines in the world, such as those of Bordeaux, Chianti, and Chateauneuf-du-Pape are blends of many different grape varieties.
-So, it seemed that American winemakers were at a competitive disadvantage compared to the wines of Europe.
-In order to label their wines using the accepted vernacular, the wines had to have a minimum 75% of one grape variety, while many European wines are blends of several different grape varieties, in any proportion the winemaker chooses.
+Some of the finest wines in the world—such Bordeaux, Chianti, and Châteauneuf-du-Pape—are blends of many different grape varieties.
+As such, American wines were at a competitive disadvantage compared to the wines of Europe.
+In order to be labeled using the accepted vernacular, an American wine has to contain a minimum 75% of one grape variety; while many European wines are blends of several different grape varieties and may be produced using any proportion the winemaker chooses.

-So the requirements for Meritage were set forth: A red Meritage wine must be made from a blend of Cabernet Sauvignon, Cabernet Franc, Merlot, Malbec, Carmenère, and/or Petit Verdot (the classic Bordeaux Grape Varieties).
+So, the Meritage Association (now known as the Meritage Alliance) was born, and the requirements for Meritage were set forth: A red Meritage wine must be made from a blend of Cabernet Sauvignon, Cabernet Franc, Merlot, Malbec, Carmenère, and/or Petit Verdot (the classic Bordeaux Grape Varieties).
 Gros Verdot and St. Macaire may also be used, in homage to the grapes that were grown in Bordeaux pre-phylloxera.
 The proportions may vary, but at least two of the grape varieties must be used, with a maximum of 90% of any single variety.
 For white Meritage, only Sauvignon Blanc, Semillon, and Muscadelle du Bordelais, the white grapes of Bordeaux, are permitted.

 A wine meeting the requirements for a Meritage does not need to use the term on the label—and many wineries prefer to use proprietary names (such as Joseph Phelps’ Insignia and the well-known “Opus One”).
 Others just stick to “red table wine!”
 However, if you read the wine’s tasting notes or technical sheets you may find the term “Meritage blend” or “Bordeaux blend” used.